United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly and of Association

 The United Nations special rapporteur on the rights to freedom of peaceful assembly and of association works independently to inform and advise the United Nations Human Rights Council.
 The special rapporteur examines, monitors, advises and publicly reports on the rights to freedom of peaceful assembly and of association worldwide.

 The position was created by Human Rights Council resolution 15/21 in October 2010.
 This position is voluntary, and the expert is not United Nations staff nor paid for his/her work.

 The first mandate-holder, Maina Kiai, took up his duties on May 1, 2011, for an initial period of three years.
 He began his second three-year term in May 2014 and completed his term on April 30, 2017.
 Kiai is a lawyer and human rights defender from Kenya.

-The third mandate-holder, Clément Nyaletsossi Voule of Togo, took up his functions on March 1, 2018.
+The third mandate-holder, Clément Nyaletsossi Voule of Togo, took up his work on March 1, 2018.
+He served until 2024 when he was succeeded by the Colombian Gina Romero.

 Mandate

 The Special Rapporteur is mandated to gather all relevant information relating to the promotion and protection of the rights to freedom of peaceful assembly and of association throughout the world.
 The Special Rapporteur is also mandated to make recommendations on ways to ensure the promotion and protection of these rights, to report on rights violations, and to issue reports on his findings.

 The mandate was initially established for three years.
 In September 2013, it was extended for an additional three years, through 2017.